-On April 1, 2020, the Governor of NJ, recognizing that barriers to practice could impede patient access to care during the COVID-19 pandemic, issued an executive order suspending the requirement that APNs must prescribe in accordance with a joint protocol with a licensed physician, for the duration of the public health emergency.
-Though the public health emergency has now ended, the Governor has maintained a general state of emergency, and the suspension of the joint protocol remains in effect, now in the Spring of 2024.
-No diminished health outcomes or safety complaints associated with the suspension of this law have been reported over the past four years.
+In April, 2020, the Governor of NJ, recognizing that barriers to practice could impede patient access to care during the COVID-19 pandemic, issued an executive order suspending the requirement that APNs must prescribe in accordance with a joint protocol with a licensed physician, for the duration of the public health emergency.
+That suspension has now been extended, by statute, until January 2022.
+No diminished health outcomes or safety complaints associated with the suspension of this law have been reported, over the past 15 months.

-APNs are well positioned to bolster the workforce needed to meet the increasing demand for care in NJ, where more people now have health insurance, and more people are in need of both primary and psychiatric services.
-Studies show that APNs provide high-quality, cost-effective care with outcomes comparable to that of physician colleagues.
+APNs are well positioned to bolster the workforce needed to meet the increasing demand for care in NJ, where more people now have health insurance and more people are in need of both primary and psychiatric services.
+Studies show that APNs provide high quality, cost-effective care with outcomes comparable to that of physician colleagues.
 Working cooperatively without licensure barriers, APNs and physicians along with other health care providers, can cover the full spectrum of patient care needs.
 APNs are educated for and skilled at team management and care coordination.
 Team leadership should be shared among APNs and physicians.
 Teams are most effective when all members are free to work to their full educational and clinical capacity.

 Professions determine their own scopes of practice, and areas of practice necessarily overlap and evolve.
 Mutual collaboration is a professional responsibility.
-True team-based care is non-hierarchical with all members respected for their talent and expertise.
-Keeping the patient at the center rather than the physician promotes a focus on a shared goal that is accomplished through interdependent actions and accountability to each other. exvi
+True team-based care is non hierarchical with all members respected for their talent and expertise.
+Keeping the patient at the center rather than the physician promotes a focus on a shared goal that is accomplished through interdependent actions and accountability to each other exvi